astorisab/AdobeImageResizeWhitelistBlacklistSettings/README.md

-Checkout these blocklists created by another github contributor if interested in other blocklists: https://github.com/d43m0nhLInt3r/socialblocklists
+If looking for some blocklists related to blocking app functionality, this repo created by another github contributor may be of interest: https://github.com/d43m0nhLInt3r/socialblocklists